scorputty/packer-centos/README.md

 Other notables:

-- no perl
+- none

-- You can find the build box here "https://atlas.hashicorp.com/scorputty/boxes/centos-7.2"
+- You can find the build box here "https://atlas.hashicorp.com/scorputty/boxes/centos"

 Props to **Jeff Geerling** aka "***geerlingguy***" who made a great howto on this and is the creator of the original 'packer-rhel' role which is the base of this project.